Nursing, University of Nebraska Medical Center College of Nursing, Kearney Division

-A pre-nursing student may request information regarding admission to the nursing program from the office of the College of Nursing Kearney Division located in West Center 267W (Phone: (308) 865-8322).
+A pre-nursing student may request information regarding admission to the nursing program from the office of the College of Nursing Kearney Division located in the Health Science Education Complex (Phone: (308) 865-8322).

 English Proficiency for Applicants Whose Native Language is not English

 For applicants whose first language is not English, the Test of English as a Foreign Language (TOEFL) OR the Pearson (PTE) is required.
 Test results must be recent (within two years prior to UNMC application).
 An official score report must be received by the campus to which the student is applying.

 - Internet-based TOEFL (iBT): minimum score of 22 in the reading, listening, and writing sections and a minimum score of 26 in the speaking section.

 - Pearson Test of English (PTE): minimum score of 59 in the reading, listening, and writing sections and a minimum score of 71 in the speaking section.

 Clinical Facilities-Kearney Campus